TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     ```
 -   Pass the output of a command as the input of another command with pipe.
     ```bash
-    cat error.log | sort | uniq # sort and de-duplicate the lines in `error.log
+    cat error.log | sort | uniq # Sort and de-duplicate the lines in `error.log.
     ```
 -   Print the current user's name.
     ```bash